Datastreams datastream#

 Make sure to optimize the opening of files.
 There is high chances that the same file has to be open and closed over and over again to loop on the dates.
 If this is the case, make sure not to close it between each date.

-• varnames (list[str]) – original names of variables to read; use name if varnames is empty
+name (str): name of the component varnames (list[str]): original names of variables to read; use name

-• dates (list) – list of the date intervals to extract
+dates (list): list of the date intervals to extract files (list): list of the files matching dates

-the actual data with dimension:
+xr.DataArray: the actual data with dimension:

 time, levels, latitudes, longitudes

-write (optional)
+write (optional)#